julienw/article-keyboardevent/article-keyboard-event.md

 place, although can be slightly arranged.
 This is called the _mechanical layout_.

-So what we'll call a regional layout is:
+So a regional layout will be made of:
 * what's physically printed on the physical key; this is called the _visual layout_.
 * software (driver) mapping the hardware keys to characters; this is called the